IKEA: Sourcing of wood

-Reportedly, IKEA is the world's largest buyer and retailer of wood.
-In 2015, IKEA claimed to use 1% of world's supply of timber.
+IKEA is the world's largest buyer and retailer of wood.
+In 2015, IKEA claimed to use 1% of the world's supply of timber.

 According to IKEA's 2021 Sustainability Report, 99.5% of all wood that the company uses is either recycled or meets the standards of the Forest Stewardship Council.
 IKEA states that "[a]ll wood used for IKEA products must meet our critical requirements that ensure it's not (e.g.) sourced from illegally harvested forests [...]".
-However, despite these claims, IKEA has been involved in unsustainable and most likely illegal logging of wood in multiple Eastern European countries in recent years, see Criticism of IKEA.
+However, despite these claims, IKEA has been involved in unsustainable and most likely illegal logging of wood in multiple Eastern European countries in recent years.
+It has been accused of greenwashing by organisations such as Corporate Europe Observatory and Greenpeace which criticized the company's logging practices in Russian, Romanian and Ukrainian forests.